lambdaclass/lambda_ethereum_consensus/docs/architecture.md

 P2P.IncomingRequests --> IncomingRequests.Receiver
 ```

+Each box is a process.
+If it has children, it's a supervisor.
+If not, it's a GenServer, task, or other non-supervisor process.
+The tags in the edges/arrows are the init args passed on children init (start or restart after crash).

 ## Next document

 Let's go over [Fork Choice](fork_choice.md) to see a theoretical explanation of LMD GHOST.